nano256/tread-nano/README.md

 `Note:` We expect precomputed latents in this version.
 Under `model` one can decide between `dit` and `tread` which are the preconfigured versions here with the former being the standard dit and the latter being supported by TREAD.
 How these changes are implemented can be seen in `dit.py` and `routing_module.py`.

 In our paper, we show that TREAD can also work on other architectures.
-In practice, one needs to be more careful with the routing process in order to adhere to the characteristics of the architecture as some have a spatial bias (RWKV, Mamba, etc.) which needs to be respected.
+In practice, one needs to be more careful with the routing process in order to adhere to the characteristics of the specific architecture as some have a spatial bias (RWKV, Mamba, etc.).
 For simplicity, we only provide code for the Transformer architecture as it is the most widely used while being robust and easy to work with.

 ### Sampling